 At first, a person has to find its organs hidden by the Stikini while the creature is still hunting and then destroy it before dawn, which guarantees the death of the monster.
 Sunlight is also disastrous for the creature Stikini who has not turned back into a human shape.

 This can be done with some specially chosen arrows, which are decorated with owl feathers, then ritually blessed and dressed with sacred herbs.
 When the Stikini returns to consume its organs, one can fire upon it with the magic arrow, as this is the only time that the creature is vulnerable.

 The creature is a dangerous shapeshifter with the ability to transform into any animal it wants but it prefers to perform as an owl.

 Credit: Shadowulf1 - Warriors Of Myth

 By day, it takes on the form of a human disguise; it undergoes a physical (or perhaps even mental) transformation.
-It lives its daily life of a human, socialize within the community and mimic the human’s behavior perfectly without being exposed.
+It lives its daily life of a human, socializes within the community, and mimics the human’s behavior perfectly without being exposed.

 The creature’s true origin is camouflaged and there is no way to reveal it.

 The Stikini folklore is rather widespread and popular among Natives of America.
 Though the shapeshifting evil creature originates in Seminole lands, over the years, many legends and stories about Stikini have circulated in swampy regions of New Jersey and Michigan.